pablohenneman/OMNI_OMICS_HUB/docs/analysis/brainstorm-project.md

 # Data Import (configuration + preprocessing):
-- loading of omics analysis or creating a new omics analysis (starts by filling and configuring the Omics data object
+- loading of an omics workspace or creating a new omics workspace (starts by filling and configuring the OmicsDataset)
 - Linear flow: track configuration steps (step0, step1, step2, ..., complete).
 If a user changes an earlier step, re-run downstream steps (initially re-run everything downstream to the current point).
 Do the same for preprocessing.
+Steps 0–4 are canonical even when UI panels are merged; Continue advances step state, not panel layout.

 ## Data Configuration contract:
 User uploads data and configures dataset properties, expression vs rowData columns, and sample metadata from sample names.
-At the end, an unfiltered configured Omics data object is returned (Configuration = "complete"): properties, rowData (user + internal), raw assay, colData (sample + col metadata).
+At the end, an unfiltered configured dataset is returned (Configuration = "complete"): properties, rowData (user + internal), raw assay, colData (sample + col metadata).
-Other dataframes, such as the input dataframe, can be removed from cache but must be available on disk in the analysis raw folder for later re-configuration.
+Other dataframes, such as the input dataframe, can be removed from cache but must be available on disk in the workspace raw folder for later re-configuration.
 ### Tab 1:
 Dataset Properties (step 0)
 Source: `User_Notes/step_00_dataset_properties_bmad.md`
-- Required properties (V1): analysis_name (unique within project), modality (bulk/single_cell), data_type (fixed to LFQ proteomics).
+- Required properties (V1): workspace_name (unique within project), modality (bulk/single_cell), data_type (fixed to LFQ proteomics).
 - Optional context: acquisition_mode, sample_origin, project_description.
 - No data upload here; this step only sets dataset context.
 - Explicit completion gating before import; downstream panels locked until completed.